 HISTORY AND ACHIEVEMENTS

 To brace our elections for COVID19, MassVOTE helped ensure the passage of "AN ACT RELATIVE TO VOTING OPTIONS IN RESPONSE TO COVID-19".
-This reform introduced numerous unprecedented reforms, such as vote by mail, expanded in-person voting options, and an expanded voter registration window.
+This temporary policy introduced numerous unprecedented reforms, such as vote by mail, expanded in-person voting options, and an expanded voter registration window.

 - Successful implementation of Early Voting and Pre-registration

 - Election Reform Bill signed into law, bringing online voter registration, audits post-election of voting machines, pre-registration of 16 and 17-year-olds, and early voting to Massachusetts.

 - The SuperPAC Disclosure Bill becomes law, requiring SuperPACs to disclose their donors in a timely manner so voters know what interests are behind their spending.